ColDogStudios/ColDog-Locker/README.md

   - By using this software, you agree that ColDog Studios is not held responsible for any data lost, stolen, or accessed.
   - The software is provided as is and without warranty as to its features, functionality, or performance.
-  - Any unauthorized copying, distributing, or selling of this solftware is prohibited.
+  - Any unauthorized copying, distributing, or selling of this software is prohibited.

 ### Compatability